privacyidea/privacyidea/doc/eventhandler/index.rst

 **container_state**

-The action is only triggered if the given value is one of the container states.
+The action is only triggered if the container is in all specified states.
 The container can have other states besides the given value.

-**container_single_state**
+**container_exact_state**

-The action is only triggered if the given value is the only state of the container.
+The action is only triggered if the container is exactly in all specified states.
+No additional states are allowed.

 **container_has_owner**